-On this sunshine filled day in the BVI, the staff have been working hard to ensure all equipment is prepped and ready for the upcoming journey.
+On this sunshine filled day in the BVI, the staff has been working hard to ensure all equipment is prepped and ready for the upcoming journey.
 We have spent time ensuring that all food, gear, water, and teaching tools are stocked on the vessel.
 Now we just need our crew.
-We are each extremely eager for them to come aboard se we can start teaching and sharing our love for sailing, scuba diving, and the ocean!
-The vessel, Breakaway, is a fantastic and beautiful 51 foot monohull.
+We are each extremely eager for them to come aboard so we can start teaching and sharing our love for sailing, scuba diving, and the ocean!
+The vessel, Breakaway, is a fantastic and beautiful 51-foot monohull.
 Dave is giving a final check for all the boats systems and rigging, Annie has been assisting with all the provisions and supplies that we have taken aboard for the session, and Henry is giving everything a deep final clean and doing a final checkout with Blaze the dinghy.

 Here is an introduction to the crew of Break Away:

 Dave grew up in the shipbuilding industrial wastelands of Northern England, and here learned to climb, sail, cave, and run in the hills and lakes of the Lake District.
 He worked here over 10 years as a youth worker, teaching traditional heritage skills, environmental sustainability, and more traditional outdoor adventure.
 He did eventually leave, spending 2 years riding a bicycle from the UK to Asia, guiding glacier hikes in Iceland, and climbing skiing and mountaineering across Europe.